domschoen/customerLagom/README.md

 In Play doc (https://www.playframework.com/documentation/2.6.x/Highlights26), we have a section: Scala.js support explaining that it is supported and how to
 => add this to scalajsDependencies (let's see)
     "com.typesafe.play" %%% "play-json" % "2.6.10",
+=> No this is not the reason
+=> What is really needed is a change of the version of com.vmunier scalajs-scripts from 1.0.0 to 1.1.2 SOLVED

 ### vmunier sbt-web-scalajs
 com.vmunier